-The project site was reviewed for wetlands using the USFWS Wetland Inventory Mapper and a visual confirmation during the field site inspection.
-The site inspection identified a stream approximately 885 ft west of the project site outside of the parcel, but it will not be impacted by the projects due to a natural barrier of trees.
+The project site was reviewed for wetlands using the U.S. Fish and Wildlife Service (USFWS) Wetland Inventory Mapper and a visual confirmation during the field site inspection.
+No wetlands were determined to be present on site.
 No further evaluation is required.
+The project is in compliance with Executive Order 11990.